Gaganbatth/MERN-STACK-Training/Day05/Theory.md

 ---

+## Task Assigned
+No formal assignment was provided.
+I practiced the concepts independently by creating demonstration programs.

+---

+## Work Done
+- Created animation examples using `@keyframes`.
+- Applied transition effects to webpage elements.
+- Practiced transform functions including translate, rotate, scale, and skew.
+- Tested all programs successfully in Visual Studio Code and a web browser.

+---

 ## Practical Implementation

 To reinforce the concepts covered during the session, practical implementations were developed demonstrating CSS Transitions, Transforms, and Animations.